-An exegesis of the letter, with examination of the historical problems involved.
+An exegesis of the Epistle to the Galatians, with an examination of the historical problems involved.
 Emphasis is given to the theology of grace for modern man.

 Elective, fall semester, odd-numbered years.
 2 hours.
-Offered 1974-75.
+Offered 1974-75

 224 Pastoral Epistles